HIOTio/HIOTProto/specification.md

 On-boarding messages allow newly deployed devices to announce themselves to the platform, the platform can then create a unique HIP reference and device path for the device so that it can be managed as part of the deployment.

-Onboarding requires the following publications and subscriptions
+on-boarding requires the following publications and subscriptions

  - **"o" Topic:** the device publishes on this topic, and all aggregators subscribe to it.
  - **"o/agg-path" Topic** - the first aggregator installed on each device (with the aggregator role) publishes on their own version of this.
 The same aggregation path (i.e. chain of aggregators) is used.
 In other words if an aggregator published on "a/y/3/5/f/p" and this is subscribed to by another aggregator which subsequently publishes on "a/y/4/2", then the "o/y/3/5/f/p" topic is also subscribed to and published on "o/y/4/2"